Quick guide to using ARCH

 The table includes the following information about each collection:

-• Name: Name of the web archive collection and link to view its full details.
+• Name: Name of the collection and link to view its full details.

 • Latest Dataset: The dataset created most recently from this collection and a link to view its full details.